paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-about-specimens-using-symbiota.md

 ### Steps you can take to ready your records for ingestion
 1. If you maintain existing catalog records to be imported into Symbiota, perform some data cleaning to align your records to Symbiota's data fields and formatting requirements.
 The [data formatting checklist](#data-formatting-checklist) is intended to inform this process, and [OpenRefine](https://openrefine.org) is free software that can be used for this purpose.
 Additional data cleaning can be performed once your records have been imported into Symbiota.
 2. If you’d like a template to follow, [this spreadsheet](https://docs.google.com/spreadsheets/d/1b1aN6NuoOEN4IlToV3Uk33xpSwrbcn3-uceSnlgf8JI/edit?usp=sharing) is preformatted for use with Symbiota.
-Your spreadsheet must be converted to CSV format prior to ingestion into the portal, which can be easily accomplished in a program like [Microsoft Excel](https://support.microsoft.com/en-us/office/save-a-workbook-to-text-format-txt-or-csv-3e9a9d6c-70da-4255-aa28-fcacf1f081e6) or [Google Sheets](https://support.google.com/docs/answer/49114?sjid=17532513690429081890-NC).
+Your spreadsheet must be converted to CSV format (use UTF-8 character encoding) prior to ingestion into the portal, which can be easily accomplished in a program like [Microsoft Excel](https://support.microsoft.com/en-us/office/save-a-workbook-to-text-format-txt-or-csv-3e9a9d6c-70da-4255-aa28-fcacf1f081e6) or [Google Sheets](https://support.google.com/docs/answer/49114?sjid=17532513690429081890-NC).
+An expanded version of this spreadsheet can be provided [upon request](mailto:paleoinformatics@gmail.com).

 {% include resource_card filename='krimmel-walker-2022.yml' %}